-An International Electronics Exhibition was opened in Rome this morning at the 'Congress Hall' of the RUR.
+Background: An International Electronics Exhibition was opened in Rome this morning at the 'Congress Hall' of the RUR.
 This is the twelfth edition of this exhibition which takes place annually in Rome.

 Several components of this Country's governing group were present at the opening ceremony; foremost among these were the Hon.
 Aldo Moro (President of the Italian Council) and Senator Giovanni Gronchi: former president of the Italian republic.